 The Solarize model of large numbers of local purchases means that the contractors can also offer discounts on the systems.
 That neighborhood advantage meant that Willie and Kat weren’t the only ones: four of their neighbors took advantage of the Solarize discount as well.

 “What was really helpful was having the information go out in a neighborhood campaign,” Willie says.
-Attending one of Northwest SEED’s free educational workshops helped explain not just that solar can work in Seattle, but the whole process from financing to grid interconnection to the variety of federal and state incentives that bring down the cost of going solar.
-Those incentives are helping Willie and Kat afford their latest sustainable home improvement, and can do the same for other solarizers all across Washington.
+Attending one of our free educational workshops helped explain not just that solar can work in Seattle, but the whole process from financing to grid interconnection to the variety of federal and state incentives that bring down the cost of going solar.
+Those incentives are helping Willie and Kat afford their latest sustainable home improvement, and can do the same for other Solarizers all across Washington.